aymanfouad123/termora/README.md

 - All logs stored locally in `~/.termora/`
 - Optional: Use local AI models via Ollama for complete privacy

-## 🤝 Contributing

-Contributions are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.